Zandakar/too-long-didnt-read/_posts/post-14.md

 ![](/assets/images/posts/post-14/city2.jpg)
 \
 \
 One of the biggest attractions are the night markets.
 You can usually find one within a few kilometres of your accommodation, although a handful are well known for certain specialties.
-The main attraction is food (I've seen lines that'd put Sizzler to shame),but stalls vending cheap clothes and arcade style children's games are mixed throughout.
+The main attraction is food (I've seen lines that'd put Sizzler to shame), but stalls vending cheap clothes and arcade style children's games are mixed throughout.
 Most of the food leans towards the unhealthy but delicious side of the spectrum (as a local put it, "people go there to have fun").
 \
 \
 ![](/assets/images/posts/post-14/market.jpg)